AdobeDocs/ff-services-docs/src/pages/guides/get-started.md

 Once you have created your access token, you can follow the steps below to make your first API call.

 1. Open your terminal and paste the code below.
-2. Replace the variables <YOUR_ACCESS_TOKEN> with the token you generated on Adobe I/O Console.
+2. Replace the variables <YOUR_ACCESS_TOKEN> with the token you generated on the Adobe Developer Console.
 3. Replace <YOUR_CLIENT_ID>.
 You can find this on the same page you generated your token on.
 4. Once all variables have been replaced you can run the command.